 If your property is threatened with a taking by eminent domain, you have a right to fair compensation.
 Contact us today for a free consultation to discuss your case.

-Kirk, Kirk, Howell, Cutler and Thomas are your NC land condemnation attorneys when faced with an eminent domain case.
+Kirk, Kirk, Howell, Cutler and Thomas are your NC eminent domain attorneys when faced with an eminent domain case.
 For over 40 years, we have represented land condemnation cases all over North Carolina.
-Contact us today or call 919-615-2473 for your free consultation.
+Fill out the form below or call 919-615-2473 for your free consultation.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At Kirk, Kirk, Howell, Cutler & Thomas, LLP., we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.